-- The message is complete. - Neither the ESCAPE character nor the character following the ESCAPE character are part of the message. - The value following the ESCAPE character is the message ID for a new message.
+- The message is complete. - Neither the ESCAPE character nor the character following the ESCAPE character are part of the message. - The value following the ESCAPE character is the message ID (header byte) for a new message.

-This data stream format was chosen to allow arbitrary long messages (i.e. 4K Class 2 data blocks), to minimize the overhead to two bytes per message during peak traffic, and to immediately recognize the end of a message without having to waiting for the next message to start.
+This data stream format was chosen to allow arbitrary long messages (i.e. 4K ISO 15765 CAN data blocks), to minimize the overhead to two bytes per message during peak traffic, and to immediately recognize the end of a message without having to waiting for the next message to start.